-If you need help with access or navigation regarding healthcare, health insurance, gender transition, gender-affirming products, medical discrimination, or any other health equity concern, reach out to UCSB's Health Equity Advocate.
+If you need help with access or navigation regarding healthcare, health insurance, gender transition, gender-affirming products, medical discrimination, or any other health equity concern, reach out to UCSB's Health Equity Advocate, Buster Buchanan.
 The HEA can answer questions, provide one-on-one support, help with system navigation, refer you to resources, and advocate on your behalf across campus.
 Schedule a 30-minute or 50-minute meeting via Shoreline or email at equity@sa.ucsb.edu.
-The Health Equity Advocate also runs the Gender Product Library - an educational resource for students interested in gender-affirming products.
-You can book a Gender Product Library viewing appointment here.
+The Health Equity Advocate also runs the Gender Product Library, an educational resource for students interested in gender-affirming products, and the Gender Affirming Product Program (GAPP), which provides free gender-affirming products to students.